On the existence of supporting broken book decompositions for contact forms in dimension 3: Reeb vector fields and broken book decompositions

-We generalise this definition by allowing another behaviour in the binding, namely {\it broken} components.
-It coincides with the {transverse foliations} proposed by Hryniewicz and Salam\~ao in \cite{HryS}.
+We generalise open book decompositions by allowing another behaviour near the binding, namely {\it broken} components.
+While similar, the definition is more general than the one of {transverse foliations} proposed by Hryniewicz and Salam\~ao~\cite{HryS} and than the one of finite energy foliations of Hofer, Wysocki and Zehnder \cite{HWZ}.
+Although we mostly consider (nondegenerate) broken book decompositions, we start with a general definition.

-\begin{defn} A {\it degenerate broken book decomposition} of a closed $3$-manifold $M$ is a pair $(K,\mathcal{F})$ such that: \begin{itemize} \item $K$ is a link (with finitely many components). \item $\mathcal{F}$ is a cooriented foliation of $M\setminus K$ such that each leaf $L$ of $\mathcal{F}$ is properly embedded in $M\setminus K$ and admits an immersed compactification $\overline{L}$ in $M$ which is a compact surface, called a {\it page}, whose boundary is contained in $K$ . \item there is a disjoint decomposition $K=K_r\sqcup K_ b$ into the radial and broken components respectively; a component $k_ r$ of $K$ is {\it radial} if $\F$ foliates a neighborhood of $k_r$ by annuli all having exactly one boundary on $k_r$.
-The other components of $K$ are called {\it broken}. \end{itemize} \end{defn}
+\begin{defn} A {\it degenerate broken book decomposition} of a closed $3$-manifold $M$ is a pair $(K,\mathcal{F})$ such that: \begin{itemize} \item $K$ is a link, called the {\it binding}; \item $\mathcal{F}$ is a cooriented foliation of $M\setminus K$ such that each leaf $S$ of $\mathcal{F}$ is properly embedded in $M\setminus K$ and admits a compactification $\overline{S}$ in~$M$ which is a compact surface, called a {\it page}, whose boundary is contained in $K$; {\it radial} and {\it broken} binding components respectively; a component $k_ r$ of $K$ is {radial} if~$\F$ foliates a neighborhood of $k_r$ by annuli all having exactly one boundary component on $k_r$. \end{itemize} \end{defn} For a degenerate broken book, the pages are not assumed to be transversally smooth along the binding.

-The set $K_{ r}$ is never empty, and if $K_b$ is empty a degenerate broken book decomposition is a rational open book decomposition.
-When $K_b$ is non-empty, we can distinguish different types of leaves or pages.
-A leaf/page which belongs to the interior of a 1-parameter family of leaves/pages that are all diffeomorphic is {\it regular}.
-On the other hand, a leaf/page that is not in the interior of a 1-parameter family is {\it rigid}.
-A rigid page must have at least one boundary component in $K_b$.
-The complement of the rigid pages fibers over $\R$.
-Hence, when there are rigid pages, each connected component of the complement of the rigid pages can be thought of as a product of a leaf in it and~$\R$.
+In a neighborhood of a radial binding component, a degenerate broken book is similar to a rational open book.
+If~$K_b$ is empty the degenerate broken book decomposition is a rational open book decomposition.

+For $k_b$ a broken binding component and $U$ a tubular neighborhood of~$k_b$, there are two types of leaves of $\F\cap U$: either the boundary contains~$k_b$, or it does not.
+In the first case we speak of a {\it radial leaf}, and in the second of a {\it hyperbolic leaf}.
+Containing~$k_b$ in the boundary being a closed condition, the set of radial leaves is closed.
+The local picture is then the following: around~$k_b$ alternate {\it radial sectors} where the foliation is made of radial leaves and {\it hyperbolic sectors} where the foliation looks transversally (that is, when we intersect it with a disc transverse to~$k_b$) like hyperbolas, see Figure~\ref{figure: brokencomponent0}.
+Observe that the definition of radial and hyperbolic leaves applies only for the intersection of a leaf with a neighborhood of $k_b$.

-\begin{defn} A contact form $\lambda$ is \emph{carried} by a degenerate broken book decomposition $(K,\F)$ if its Reeb vector field $R_\lambda$ is tangent to $K$ and positively transverse to the leaves of $\F$. \end{defn}
+\begin{defn} A vector field~$R$ is {\it carried} by a degenerate broken book decomposition $(K,\F)$ if it is tangent to $K$ and positively transverse to the leaves of $\F$.
+A contact form $\lambda$ is {\it carried} by a degenerate broken book decomposition~$(K,\F)$ if its Reeb vector field $R_\lambda$ is carried by~$(K, \F)$. \end{defn}